Best Espresso Machines for Home Use.

 My Observations:

-The Cadorna is an very clever new range of bean to cup espresso machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.
+The Cadorna is an incredibly clever new range of bean to cup espresso coffee machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.

-So you can continually fine-tune the settings for your latte, for instance, and when you’re happy with that – it’ll be the same each time regardless of who else is using the machine, as long as they don’t prank you by messing with your settings ;-).
+So you can continually tweak the settings for your latte, for instance, and when you’re happy with that – it’ll be the same every time regardless of who else is using the machine, as long as they don’t prank you by messing with your settings ;-).

 There are five versions of the Cadorna.